 Where to stay: Artist House, Gardens Hotel, Heron House

 Where to eat: Latitudes, Eaton Street Food Market, Date & Thyme, Blue Haven

 Naples and the neighboring Marco Island boast an amazing range of natural splendor for sun starved northerners.
-But this fast growing community in southwest Florida is fast becoming an art powerhouse.
+But this fast growing community in southwest Florida is fast becoming an art powerhouse on the East Coast.